M-Scott-Lassiter/VBA-Directory-Manager/README.md

 DirectoryManager is simple and fast to set up.
 The below examples will walk you through common use.
 They are also located in the [example workbook](/ExampleWorkbook.xlsm).

-## Initial Setup, Printing All Files/Folders
+## Initial Setup, List All Files and Folders in a Custom Directory

 The first step is to declare the variable and initialize it with a path.
 The path can be to either a folder or a file.